barsoom/jwt_authentication/README.md

 # JwtAuthentication

-Simple JWT token based Single Sign On for rack-based apps.
+Simple JWT token based Single Sign On for Rack-based apps.

-Use another app's login to provide access and user data to any rack-based application for a limited time.
+Use another app's login to provide access and user data to any Rack-based application for a limited time.

 ## Important note about forms